A Woman of Substance (novel): Plot summary

-While looking for work, she meets Abraham Kallinski and rescues him from an anti-semitic attack by local youths.
-After she gets rid of them, she sees Abraham is unwell and walks him home.
+While looking for work, she meets Abraham Kallinski and rescues him from an anti-semitic attack.
+Emma gets rid of them and walks him home.
 He introduces her to his wife, Janessa, and sons, David and Victor.
-Janessa, out of gratitude, invites Emma to stay for dinner.
 When Emma tells them she is looking for work, Abraham immediately offers her a job at his clothing workshop.
-He and David are pleased with Emma's work, and she becomes good friends with them.

-As Emma's baby's birth approaches, Blackie arranges for her to meet his friend Laura Spencer in the village of Armley.
-Laura needs someone to share household expenses, and Emma needs someone to look after her, so the match seems ideal.
-The women become good friends, Emma moves in, and Laura gets her a job at Thompson's Mill.
+As Emma's baby's birth approaches, Blackie arranges for her to meet his friend Laura Spencer in the then village of Armley.
+Laura needs someone to share household expenses, and Emma moves in, and Laura gets her a job at Thompson's Mill.
 In March, Emma has a daughter and names her Edwina.
 As Emma must work to support herself and her child, Emma's cousin, Freda, takes Edwina.
 After a year of working two jobs, Emma makes enough money to rent a shop in Armley.
-This shop is a success, and Emma's business expands to a second shop, then a third.
-Not expecting to see the Fairleys, she is horrified when Edwin's brutish brother Gerald visits; he had found her after seeing she worked at Thompson's Mill, now owned by his father.
-He tells her Edwin will soon be engaged and demands she tell him where the child is.
-Emma refuses to admit there is a child, and after a violent confrontation, realizes she needs someone to protect her.
+This shop is a success, and Emma's business expands.
+Not expecting to see the Fairleys, she is horrified when Edwin's brutish brother Gerald visits.
 Worried Gerald will return, she marries her landlord, Joe Lowther.
-(They had become friends when he taught her how to do her own accounts.)
-Soon after their marriage, he and Emma have a son, Christopher, nicknamed Kit.
+They have a son, Christopher, nicknamed Kit.